 - Students who have not been continuously registered may be required to meet the program graduation requirements at the time of readmission.

 Students are responsible for checking their course selections and graduation requirements each semester to ensure they are on track to graduate.
-To do so, students should look under Academic Records, Credential Evaluation, on their Banner accounts prior to registering.
+To do so, students can use the Student Educational Planner (labelled Plans) in MyPath prior to registering.
 This will assist with course selection and future planning.

-All students must request to graduate using the online application to graduate available online at GeorgianCollege.ca/admissions/graduation by the deadlines posted on the website under GeorgianCollege.ca/admissions/important-dates.
+All students must apply to graduate using the online application to graduate available online at GeorgianCollege.ca/admissions/graduation by the deadlines posted on the website under GeorgianCollege.ca/admissions/important-dates.

 In extenuating circumstances, the Vice President Academic, and the Registrar, in consultation with a Dean, may review a decision regarding graduation eligibility.